 There are single-pitch trad and sport routes galore here, and some two-pitch routes as well.
 Because of the easy access and year-round favorable conditions (can be quite warm here on winter afternoons), this is a super-popular area with climbers.

-Attached to this page are several mountain/rock pages for walls and other formations here:
+Attached to this page are several mountain/rock and route pages for walls and other formations here.

 From Charleston Boulevard (Route 159) west of I-215 and Summerlin, drive west past the end of the development (it occurs rather suddenly).

 To get to Calico Basin, turn onto the signed road to Calico Basin; this road is about one mile east of the entrance to the Scenic Drive in RRCNCA.
-Keep right when you reach the spur to Red Springs Picnic Area and soon bear left onto Sandstone Drive.
+Keep right when you reach the spur to Red Springs Picnic Area (or go into Red Springs and park) and soon bear left onto Sandstone Drive.
 Follow that road to its end; there is a large and obvious parking area on the left.
 The distance from 159 to the parking area is about two miles.

 For the Southwest Side and Sandstone Quarry areas, turn onto the Scenic Drive in RRCNCA.
 Just before Mile 3, you reach the signed Sandstone Quarry area (it is the third developed pullout along the road); turn off and park here.
-The first two developed pulloffs are the Calico Hills overlooks and are the access points for the Southwest Side. entrance fee of $7 per vehicle (2013).
+The first two developed pulloffs are the Calico Hills overlooks and are the access points for the Southwest Side.
+Entrance fee of $15 per vehicle (2018).
 Annual and interagency passes are available (the Interagency Pass, AKA the America the Beautiful Pass, grants access to all federal fee areas for a year).

 Killing time at the Moderate Mecca